strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 It is important to keep your email address and mobile phone current so that you can make use of this facility.
 If you can no longer access the PMHC MDS please email the PMHC MDS helpdesk at support@pmhc-mds.com to update your email address/mobile phone.
-Please note that a :ref:`letter-of-authority` will need to be produced in order for the PMHC MDS helpdesk to update your account.
+Please note that a :ref:`letter of authority <letter-of-authority-faq>` will need to be produced in order for the PMHC MDS helpdesk to update your account.

+.. _forgotten-password-faqs:

 I forgot my password.
 What do I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~